subsecondtdd/todo-subsecond/README.md

 ## Implement a new feature

-We're going to improve the applition to make it remember the state of todos.
+We're going to improve the application to make it remember the state of todos.

 Uncomment the three steps in `features/todo.feature` and run `features/run/all` again.
 Cucumber will tell you that two steps are undefined.
 Copy the first snippet and paste it into `features/step_definitions/todo_steps.js`.